emanntahirr/finance-tracker-v2/README.md

 When I started university, I realised how hard it was to manage money effectively.
 Most budgeting apps were either **too complex**, **not engaging**, or required **paid subscriptions**.

-So I decided to build **my own finance app** — one that’s intuitive, visually engaging, and educational.
+So I decided to build **my own finance app**.
+One that’s intuitive, visually engaging, and educational.

 The idea grew into a system that doesn’t just track expenses but also helps users **learn how investments work**, safely and realistically.

-Users can save, spend, and simulate buying stocks, tracking their growth using **live market prices** pulled via API — without risking real money.
+Users can save, spend, and simulate buying stocks, tracking their growth using **live market prices** pulled via API without risking real money.

 ---